-You can configure the settings of the wireless router DIR-615 via the user-friendly web-based interface (the interface is available in two languages - in Russian and in English).
+You can configure the settings of the wireless router DIR-615A via the user-friendly web-based interface (the interface is available in two languages).

-The configuration wizard allows you to quickly switch DIR-615 to one of the following modes: router (for connection to a wired or wireless ISP), access point, repeater, or client, and then configure all needed setting for operation in the selected mode in several simple steps.
+The configuration wizard allows you to quickly switch DIR-615A to one of the following modes: router (for connection to a wired or wireless ISP), access point, repeater, or client, and then configure all needed setting for operation in the selected mode in several simple steps.

-Also DIR-615 supports configuration and management via D-Link Click'n'Connect mobile application for Android smartphones.
+Also DIR-615A supports configuration and management via D-Link Click'n'Connect mobile application for Android smartphones.